hippiehunter/dblbook/src/common/literals.md

 `'This is an ALPHA literal'
 "This is also an ALPHA literal"`

-In order to include a quotation mark within an alpha literal, you must use two successive quotation marks.
+To include a quotation mark in an alpha literal, you must use two successive quotation marks.
 However, if the embedded character is different from the ones delimiting the literal, you don't need to double it.

 For example: